 A hair transplant operation can be beneficial to restore the frontal appearance of the hair.
 At this stage, around 3000 hair grafts are usually transplanted to achieve a dense natural hairline.

-Norwood 3 – Hair Transplant Cost
+Norwood Type 3 – Hair Transplant Cost

-Norwood stage 3 hair transplant is one of the most popular choices and it provides brilliant results.
+Norwood type 3 hair transplant is one of the most popular choices and it provides brilliant results.
 The operation takes 5-6 hours and the average cost of Norwood stage 3 operation is $1700 – $2100 in Turkey.

 At the Norwood type 3-vertex, the frontal hairline is similar to Norwood stage 3, but there is also significant hair loss at the top of the head; this area is also known as the vertex or crown area.

-To achieve a full head of hair a total of 2500 – 3500 graftscan be sufficient depending on the hair loss of the crown area.
+To achieve a full head of hair a total of 2500 – 3500 grafts can be sufficient depending on the hair loss of the crown area.

 Norwood 3 Vertex – Hair Transplant Cost